gregsdennis/coding-for-smarties/published/2015/03/13/Implicit Interfaces.md

 }
 ```

 Now suppose you want to create a property on an object into which you can place an object of either type.
-Since they have no common ancestry, you would have three options (that I’ve seen, you may devise your own):
+Since they have no common ancestry, you would have three options (that I've seen, you may devise your own):

 1. declare the property as object and then test/cast in order to access the functionality
     ```c#